by John Salt - Last Updated June 2024

 Considering that last point...
 A small parts bin organizer to keep all your heli bits organized and easy to find.

-Small air compressor with air brush kit and blow gun - these are not only handy for your prize winning custom paint job, but for general cleaning and drying of parts.
+Small hobby air compressor with air brush kit .
+These are not only handy for your prize winning custom paint job, but can also be used for general air/blow dusting and drying of small parts by simply putting an air nozzle on the end of the hose.

 3D Printer - this is my latest tool acquisition, and I've already found it useful for many RC heli related projects (plus many others).